hellt/markdown-footnote-sorter/README.md

 For minimal dependencies, the "batteries included" Python unittest framework is utilized.
 (Other testing frameworks could be considered should additional testing features be needed.)

 ### Running Unit Tests
-Discover and run unit tests
+Discover and run unit tests (from the top level of the project directory)

 `python -m unittest discover`